brndnmtthws/brndn-io/content/posts/humility-is-less-of-ourselves/index.md

   - christian philosophy
 ---

-In our current cultural landscape, there's a fascinating phenomenon worth examining: the growing obsession with self-promotion and personal branding.
-Perhaps the most visible manifestation is the rise of "influencers"—a term that itself reveals much about our values.
-What many who adopt this label might not realize is that true influence rarely announces itself so boldly.
+We're neck-deep in self-promotion and personal branding.
+You can see it most clearly in the rise of "influencers"—a term that says plenty on its own.
+A lot of them aren't influencing much of anything; they're just calling attention to themselves.

 Consider this: when someone uses carefully curated photos of themselves on vacation to promote products, are they truly influencing, or are they themselves being influenced by sponsors?
-In many cases, they've become sophisticated ad delivery systems rather than genuine cultural influencers.
+In many cases, they're posting ads with their own face attached.
 The platforms and brands they represent are often the true beneficiaries of this arrangement.

-Humility stands in stark contrast to this dynamic.
-Yet ironically, humility is one of those virtues that loses its essence the moment someone begins to advertise their possession of it.
+Humility doesn't work like that.
+It's one of those virtues that loses its essence the moment someone begins to advertise their possession of it.

 C.S.
 Lewis captured this paradox beautifully in his 1952 book _Mere Christianity_: